NERSC/buildtest-nersc/README.md

 ```

 Assuming you have [installed buildtest](https://buildtest.readthedocs.io/en/devel/installing_buildtest.html) you
-can view and validate your configuration view commands
+can view and validate your configuration via:

 ```
 buildtest config validate